 - Dumbbell (or barbell) rows;

-Even if you can pump out a few pull-ups, adding some of these to your training routine can further supplement and potentially improve your progress.
+Even if you can pump out a few pull-ups, adding some of these to your training routine can further supplement and potentially speed up your progress.

-Dumbbells, in my opinion, are one of the most versatile training equipment, and I have talked about them a lot.
-If you want to train from the comfort of your home, they are must-have training equipment.
+Dumbbells, in my opinion, are one of the most versatile pieces of training equipment, and I have talked about them a lot.
+If you want to train from the comfort of your home, they are must-have.

-Assisted pull-ups can be done by using a resistance band, having a training buddy help you, or using a rock or chair to push off of with your legs.
-However, try to gradually reduce the assistance you use in order to make sure you progress.
+Assisted pull-ups can be done by using a resistance band.
+Alternatively, you can use a training buddy to help you, or just push off of a rock, or a chair.
+However, try to gradually reduce the assistance you use.

 Another great way to build your strength is by doing isometric training.
-This is basically you staying in one position while resisting a certain weight.
+The best way to do that is by doing negative pull-ups.

 I have done probably thousands of negative pull-ups and still use them today to supplement my training.
 If you are struggling with negative pull-ups, can’t do them, or want to learn how to start doing them, check out my article where I discuss why you can’t do negative pull-ups.